 |Raffle Winners (50 winners)||£20,000|

-The New Raffle Game
+The New Raffle Game in the UK Lottery.

 The new changes to the UK Lotto include a raise in the ticket prize to £2, higher Jackpot prizes (except for matching 5 numbers plus the Bonus Ball which now pays half as much), the payout for matching three numbers has been doubled to £25 and lastly an all new Raffle Game which guarantees at least 50 winners of £20,000!